The Freelancer Tax Guide: What Nobody Tells You About Self-Employment

 The silver lining of freelance taxes is deductions.
 You only pay taxes on your Net Profit, not your Gross Revenue.

-• Platform Fees: Yes, the 10% Upwork fee or 20% Fiverr fee is a deductible business expense.
+- Platform Fees: Yes, the 10% Upwork fee or 20% Fiverr fee is a fully deductible business expense.

-• Hardware: Laptops, monitors, microphones (usually depreciated over a few years).
+- Hardware: That new MacBook I bought?
+Deductible (usually depreciated over a few years).

-• Home Office: A percentage of your rent/mortgage and utilities, if you have a dedicated workspace.
+- Home Office: A percentage of my rent and utilities, since I have a dedicated bedroom just for working.

 When Should You Form an LLC or S-Corp?

 Most freelancers start as Sole Proprietors because it is free and automatic.
-However, as your profit grows, you might want to form a Limited Liability Company (LLC).
+I operated as a Sole Proprietor for four years.

 Conclusion